ppissias/DTLeakAnalyzer/README.md

 ### Overview

-This tool is intended to be used in supporting memory leak investigations with dtrace. dtrace (also known as dynamic tracing) is available for Solaris, FreeBSD, OSx and potentially other operating systems.
+This tool is intended to be used in supporting memory leak investigations with dtrace. dtrace (also known as dynamic tracing) is available for Solaris, FreeBSD, macOS and potentially other operating systems.

 DtLeakAnalyzer consists of
 - a **set of D scripts** (that attach to a process and start tracing)